Package insert / prescribing information

 Head and Neck Angioedema: Angioedema of the face, extremities, lips, tongue, glottis, and larynx has been reported in patients treated with ACE inhibitors (0.1% of patients treated with perindopril in U.S. clinical trials).
 Angioedema associated with involvement of the tongue, glottis or larynx may be fatal.
 In such cases, discontinue perindopril treatment immediately and observe until the swelling disappears.
 When involvement of the tongue, glottis, or larynx appears likely to cause airway obstruction, administer appropriate therapy, such as subcutaneous epinephrine solution 1:1000 (0.3 to 0.5 mL), promptly.

-Patients taking concomitant mTOR inhibitor (e.g. temsirolimus) therapy may be at increased risk for angioedema. [see Drug Interactions (7)]
+Patients taking concomitant mTOR inhibitor (e.g. temsirolimus) therapy or a neprilysin inhibitor may be at increased risk for angioedema [see Drug Interactions (7)].

 Intestinal Angioedema: Intestinal angioedema has been reported in patients treated with ACE inhibitors.
 These patients presented with abdominal pain (with or without nausea or vomiting), and the angioedema was diagnosed by imaging studies such as abdominal CT or ultrasound, or at surgery.
 In some cases there was no prior history of facial angioedema, and C-1 esterase levels were normal.
 Symptoms resolved after stopping the ACE inhibitor.
 Intestinal angioedema should be included in the differential diagnosis of patients on ACE inhibitors presenting with abdominal pain.